 In a holistic treatment program, such as the one offered by The Ranch at Dove Tree, therapy can take many forms:

 - Group Sessions: Group therapy is probably the form of addiction treatment that you are most familiar with from TV and movies, and that’s partially because it is an essential part of the recovery process.
 Group therapy sessions are a communal experience in which a professional counselor moderates a discussion between people who are being treated for the same disorder.
-It can be scary to share your mistakes with others, but the benefit of group therapy is that—better than anyone else—other recovering substance abusers will be able to relate to what you are going through.
+It can be scary to share your mistakes with others, but the benefit of group therapy is that others in recovery–better than anyone else–will be able to relate to what you are going through.
 Networks of support are a key part of achieving and maintaining sobriety.

-- Cognitive-Behavioral Therapy: This form of therapy teaches individuals how to recognize and neutralize the moods and situations that stimulate cravings for substances.
-Therapists help their patients make a plan for dealing with triggers of their substance abuse, and practice replacing negative thoughts and feelings with positive ones.
-The skills learned in cognitive-behavioral therapy are lifelong, and can be used to handle the diverse, challenging situations that you encounter after leaving residential treatment.
+- Cognitive Behavioral Therapy (CBT): This form of therapy teaches individuals how to recognize and neutralize the moods and situations that stimulate cravings for substances.
+Therapists help clients make a plan for dealing with triggers of their substance use and practice replacing negative thoughts and feelings with positive ones.
+The skills learned in CBT are lifelong and can be used to handle the diverse, challenging situations that you encounter after leaving residential treatment.

 - Multidimensional Family Therapy: Family relationships are often closely related to addiction.
 Parents, spouses, and children may all be dealing with pain and resentment related to substance abuse; they may also have learned negative habits that contribute to, or even enable, their loved one’s addiction.
 In family therapy, family members are invited to be an active part of recovery by participating in counseling sessions and learning more about addiction.
 The Ranch at Dove Tree emphasizes family relationships throughout our treatment programs, including a special Family Week.
-Research shows that this form of therapy leads to lower relapse rates, improved family relationships, and better functioning children of addicted parents.
+Research shows that this form of therapy leads to lower relapse rates, improved family relationships, and, for children of addicted parents, better overall functioning and coping mechanisms.